-Further, we have increased the employee capacity at the majority of our facilities based on local COVID-19 guidelines and have implemented additional safety and space management protocols to help ensure the health and safety of our employees.
+Further, we have increased the employee capacity at the majority of our facilities in compliance with local COVID-19 guidelines and have implemented additional safety and space management protocols to help ensure the health and safety of our employees.
+We plan to be in compliance with vaccine mandates, including the September 9, 2021 Executive Order on Ensuring Adequate COVID Safety Protocols for Federal Contractors (the "Executive Order"), to the extent applicable to us.